Choucheneeee/Young-Engineers/README.md

 This is the backend for the **YEngineers**, built with **MongoDB**  **Express.js** and **ReactJS** **Node.js**.
 The application helps administrators manage children, parents, groups, programs, attendance, and payments for educational activities in a structured and efficient way.

 ---
+## Project Timeline

+This project was completed within an impressive 12-hour timeframe through efficient collaboration and a clear division of responsibilities:

+**Frontend Development:**

+    -Ahmed Baya: Responsible for UI/UX design and implementation of specific frontend components and pages.
+    -Dheker Kraiem: Contributed to UI/UX design and developed additional frontend pages.
+**Backend Development (MVC Architecture) and Partial Frontend**:

+    -Rayen Ben Hassen: Implemented the backend logic using the MVC architecture and made the frontend dynamic by integrating backend data.
+    -Chouchen Med Amine: Developed core backend features following the MVC pattern, dynamically integrated frontend components with backend data, and ensured seamless connectivity.

+**Deployment**:

+        Chouchen Med Amine: Managed and executed the deployment of the full-stack application.(Frontend,Backend,Database)

 ##  Live Demo
 Access the application here: https://young-engineers-front-5lu4qv1ri-choucheneeees-projects.vercel.app/login
 ---